Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Methods

 \subsection{Tortuosity}

 Tortuosity is the ratio of the shortest-path distance between two nodes in a spatially embedded network and the Euclidean distance between the two nodes.
 Therefore, a tortuosity value of one indicates a perfectly straight path between two network nodes, while a larger value corresponds to a more indirect path.
 We calculate the change in tortuosity across a convex quadrilateral structure in a network when the edge flip test is applied to that quadrilateral as a way to help explain the magnitude of effective resistance change.
-Specifically, we identify quadrilaterals whose
+Specifically, we identify quadrilaterals whose sets of nodes contain either the source or sink node for a network.
+Then, we label the quadrilateral nodes $a$-$c$-$b$-$d$ with node $a$ the source or sink node, depending on the location in the network of the identified quadrilateral.
+If there is an edge connecting node $a$ to node $b$, the tortuosity is equal to one, as the network path is the same as the Euclidean length.
+If there is not an edge, then the tortuosity is